Quest Prep

 Step 4: Generate

 Run the appropriate system for each gap.
-The Pandemonium Engine handles the rest — everything you don’t explicitly generate is provisionally real in the Shadow Horizon, waiting to be observed.
+The Pandemonium Engine handles the rest — everything not explicitly generated is provisionally real in the Shadow Horizon.

 For social investigations: generate the key NPC, their faction posts, one lore node they’ll share under the right circumstances, and one they’ll protect at all costs.